js816/School_District_Analysis/README.md

 Maria, the chief data scientist for the school district, and I worked together to conduct an analysis of the recent high school standardized math and reading testing.

-The purpose of the analysis was to analyze test performance and consider various factors that could potentially impact performance.
+The purpose of the project was to analyze test performance and consider various factors that could potentially impact performance.
 Our analysis includes reporting at the district level, school level, and grade level within each school.
 Additionally, we analyzed various factors to help understand the impact upon test performance.
 These factors were per student spending, school size, and school type.
 This data can provide greater insight to the board of education as they make decisions for the future.

 After our initial round of analysis, abnormalities were found in the scores for 9th graders at Thomas High School.
 As a result, all scores for those 421 students were removed.
 (These students comprise 25.7% of Thomas’s population, and 1.1% of all high schoolers in the district.)
 A second round of analysis was preformed and changes in the analysis will be discussed further below.